nihalkumar833/tds-project-2/README.md

 ```

 - Optional: send no files and just a question text body; the service can extract URLs and attempt scraping where appropriate.[8][7]
-- For images/PDFs, OCR and tabula are used if configured and available.[6][7]
+- For images/PDFs, OCR and tabula are used if configured and available.

 ***

 ## 🖥 Local Setup

 ### 1️⃣ Install system dependencies
-- Java 8+ required for tabula-py.[6]
+- Java 8+ required for tabula-py.
-- Optional Playwright browsers: see Docker or run playwright install inside venv.[5]
+- Optional Playwright browsers: see Docker or run playwright install inside venv.

 ```bash
 # Ubuntu/Debian (Java + build essentials)